 Has blood in the stool.

-Note: E coli can cause a severe complication that occurs most commonly in young children (5 years and under) called hemolytic uremic syndrome.
+Note: E coli can cause a severe complication that occurs most commonly in young children (age 5 and younger) called hemolytic uremic syndrome.
 This condition destroys platelets and red blood cells, and leads to kidney failure.
-Take your child to the ER immediately if he or she has any of the following symptoms:
+Take your child to the emergency room immediately if he or she has any of the following symptoms:

 Swelling of the feet, hands, or face (from fluid buildup)